Newsletter

 The organization’s personnel “responded immediately and detained the suspect.
 Police attended” and used a taser on him, according to the post.

-Following the incident, Matan Bar-Noy, the World Zionist Organization’s Head of Delegation in the United Kingdom, filmed himself taking off his kippah and a pin featuring the Israeli and British flags.
+Following the incident, Matan Bar-Noy, the World Zionist Organization’s head of delegation in the United Kingdom, filmed himself taking off both his Jewish head covering and a pin featuring the Israeli and British flags.